DataDog/hiring-engineers/answers.md

 ## Prerequisites - Setup the environment

 ### OS setup
 I have used Ubuntu on top of VMware for this.
-Skipping the walkthrough of that part because we have bigger concern here.
+Skipping the walkthrough of that part because i am sure we have bigger concerns here other than that.

 ### Datadog agent setup